CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Root cause localization framework

 \subsection{Framework overview}

+The CausalRCA can automatically build anomaly propagation paths and localize root causes in real-time based on observable metrics.
+The CausalRCA framework consists of three components: monitoring metrics, causal structure learning, and root cause inference, as shown in Figure \ref{fig:fram}.

-For the fine-grained root cause localization problem, we propose a framework named CausalRCA, as shown in Figure \ref{fig:fram}.
-The CausalRCA can automatically localize root causes in real-time from observable metrics.
-In Figure \ref{fig:fram}, at first, we keep collecting monitoring data, including application level, such as service latency, and resource level, such as container CPU/MEM usage.
-We can use $m_i^{s_j}$ to represent a monitoring metric in service $s_j$, and all monitoring data is time-series data as shown in Figure \ref{fig:fram}(a).
-Based on monitoring data, once a performance anomaly occurs, such as the high latency of user requests, we will first start the causal structure learning.
+The CausalRCA works when an anomaly occurs, such as the high latency of user requests, and it then automatically build anomaly propagation paths and localize root causes in real-time based on observable metrics.
+We first collect monitoring data, including service-level data, that is, service latency, and resource-level data, such as container CPU/memory usage.
+We use $m_i^{s_j}$ to represent a monitoring metric in the service $s_j$, and all monitoring data is time-series data as shown in Figure \ref{fig:fram}(a).
+Based on monitoring data, we then start the causal structure learning.
 The causal structure learning will automatically build a causal graph of metrics, which can be seen as anomaly propagation paths.
-We develop the causal structure learning with a gradient-based method, which will be introduced next, and it can output a weighted DAG as shown in Figure \ref{fig:fram}(b).
-Based on the DAG, we start root cause inference to localize root causes.
-We apply PageRank to visit the weighted DAG and output a ranked list of all metrics as shown in Figure \ref{fig:fram}(c).
-The CausalRCA can be used for both coarse-grained and fine-grained root cause localization.
-We evaluate its localization performance in experiments in section \ref{exp}.
+We develop the causal structure learning with a gradient-based CI method, which can output a weighted DAG to represent causal relations between metrics as shown in Figure \ref{fig:fram}(b).
+With the DAG, we start root cause inference to localize root causes.
+We apply PageRank to the weighted DAG and output a ranked list of all metrics, as shown in Figure \ref{fig:fram}(c).
+Depending on the input data, the CausalRCA can be used for coarse- or fine-grained root cause localization.
+Coarse-grained works when input service latency, and CausalRCA will output the faulty service.
+Fine-grained works when input resource metrics, and CausalRCA will output the root cause metric.
+We evaluate the localization performance of CausalRCA in experiments in Section \ref{exp}.